dioxfile/Logic_Clock_Didatic_Tool/README.md

 The Windows version is distributed as a packaged executable.

 The user does not need to install Python, Visual Studio Build Tools, wxPython, pip packages, or any other dependencies manually.
+However, Python is only required to run the machine_fingerprint.py utility, which is used to generate the machine identifier for activation/licensing.

 ---
 ## Windows Delivered Files